dongshengzhao/dongshengzhao.github.io/_posts/2015-04-23-logistic-softmax-regression.md

 </object>

 >
->So why exponent function?
+>So why exponential function?
 In my opinion, it is natually to come up with.
 >
 > * It is a very simple and widely used non-linear function
 > * This function is strictly increasing
 > * This function is a convex function and its derivative is strictly increasing.
 That's to say, when the score is large, then make it even more larger.
 >
-> The lesson is that we should put exponent function in our toolbox for non-linear problems
+> The lesson is that we should put exponential function in our toolbox for non-linear problems
 >
 > After normalizing the scores, we can use the same concept to define the loss function, which should make the loss small when the normalized score of h(x) is large, and penlize more when h(x) is small.
 Thus, we can use $$-log(h(x))$$ to compute the loss, and the loss for one sample is as following:
 >